Emotional Intelligence

 • Emotional intelligence entails understanding and managing emotions effectively.

-• It comprises self-awareness, self-management, social awareness, and managing relationships.
+• It encompasses self-awareness and self-management, social awareness, and relationship management.

-• Emotional intelligence is vital for the communication process, relationships, decision-making, and leadership.
+• Emotional intelligence is crucial for the communication process, relationships, decision-making, and leadership.

 Additional Information